pb111/Descriptive-Statistics-Project/README.md

 ### Skewness

--**Skewness** is a measure of a distribution's symmetry or more precisely lack of symmetry.
+- **Skewness** is a measure of a distribution's symmetry or more precisely lack of symmetry.
--It is used to mean the absence of symmetry from the mean of the dataset.
+- It is used to mean the absence of symmetry from the mean of the dataset.
--It is a characteristic of the deviation from the mean.
+- It is a characteristic of the deviation from the mean.
--It is used to indicate the shape of the distribution of data.
+- It is used to indicate the shape of the distribution of data.

 ### Negative skewness

--Negative values for skewness indicate negative skewness.
+- Negative values for skewness indicate negative skewness.
--In this case, the data are skewed or tail to left.
+- In this case, the data are skewed or tail to left.
--By skewed left, we mean that the left tail is long relative to the right tail.
+- By skewed left, we mean that the left tail is long relative to the right tail.
--The data values may extend further to the left but concentrated in the right.
+- The data values may extend further to the left but concentrated in the right.
--So, there is a long tail and distortion is caused by extremely small values which pull the mean downward so that it is less than the median.
+- So, there is a long tail and distortion is caused by extremely small values which pull the mean downward so that it is less than the median.
--Hence, in this case we have
+- Hence, in this case we have
       **Mean < Median < Mode**

 ### Zero skewness

--Zero skewness means skewness value of zero.
+- Zero skewness means skewness value of zero.
--It means the dataset is symmetrical.
+- It means the dataset is symmetrical.
--A data set is symmetrical if it looks the same to the left and right to the center point.
+- A data set is symmetrical if it looks the same to the left and right to the center point.
--The dataset looks bell shaped or symmetrical.
+- The dataset looks bell shaped or symmetrical.
--A perfectly symmetrical data set will have a skewness of zero.
+- A perfectly symmetrical data set will have a skewness of zero.
--So, the normal distribution which is perfectly symmetrical has a skewness of 0.
+- So, the normal distribution which is perfectly symmetrical has a skewness of 0.
--So, in this case, we have
+- So, in this case, we have
       **Mean = Median = Mode**

 ### Positive skewness

--Positive values for skewness indicate positive skewness.
+- Positive values for skewness indicate positive skewness.
--The dataset are skewed or tail to right.
+- The dataset are skewed or tail to right.
--By skewed right, we mean that the right tail is long relative to the left tail.
+- By skewed right, we mean that the right tail is long relative to the left tail.
--The data values are concentrated in the right.
+- The data values are concentrated in the right.
--So, there is a long tail to the right that is caused by extremely large values which pull the mean upward so that it is greater than the median.
+- So, there is a long tail to the right that is caused by extremely large values which pull the mean upward so that it is greater than the median.
--So, we have
+- So, we have
        **Mean > Median > Mode**